nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_collectors.markdown

 ## Location

-Resource collectors may be used as independent statements, as the operand of a [chaining statement][chaining], or in a [collector attribute block][amend] for amending resource attributes.
+Resource collectors can be used as independent statements, as the operand of a [chaining statement][chaining], or in a [collector attribute block][amend] for amending resource attributes.

 Notably, collectors **cannot** be used in the following contexts: